 ## exportClass() - save data to flat files

-The MAE object contains both the site summary and expression levels.
+The MAE object contains both the 4 levels of omics data.

 experiments(MAE)